One mom despaired over parties — until these strategies to soothe sensory overload made birthdays happy again for her daughter with ADHD and SPD.

 When we got to Cole’s house and saw the cardboard box tunnel that led into the “Bat Cave,” located in the garage, my stomach turned over.
-Lee hung onto me as we crawled on all fours through the tunnel to the end, where I dragged us up onto our feet under black and blue crepe streamers that stroked our faces like spider legs.
-Lee screamed.
+Julianne hung onto me as we crawled on all fours through the tunnel to the end, where I dragged us up onto our feet under black and blue crepe streamers that stroked our faces like spider legs.
+Julianne screamed.

 The years of Batman, Little Mermaid, and Teletubbies parties are over.
 But there were lessons I took out of that bat cave that helped us avoid the birthday party blues in the years that followed:

 >> I always told Julianne what to expect before the party and we practiced, “Slow down,” “Wait your turn,” “Let your friend go first.”